Key victory for Trump: The Supreme Court authorizes the withdrawal of TPS for hundreds of thousands of immigrants

 Syria, for its part, remains classified by the U.S. State Department as "Level 4: Do Not Travel."

-The cases that reached the highest court
+The cases that reached the supreme court

 The central legal issue revolved around whether Section 1254a(b)(5)(A) of the immigration code—which prohibits judicial review of “any determination” by the Secretary of Homeland Security regarding TPS—prevented the courts from blocking the cancellation of the program.